-Your new supplier will be responsible for reading your meter, although they often use a third party company to do this for them.
-Your new supplier may also ask you to read the meter from time to time and we would recommend that you do this (if safe and practical) at the time of the transfer both for your own records and in the unlikely event of any problems during the transfer process.
+Your new supplier is responsible for reading your meter, although they often use a third party to do this for them.
+Your new supplier may also ask you to read the meter from time to time and it's worth doing this (if safe and practical) at the time of the switch.

-The meter reading will be used to finalise your accounts with your current supplier and to open up new accounts with your new chosen supplier.
+The meter reading is used to generate the final bill from your current supplier and to open a fresh account with your new chosen supplier.

-What if my meter is not measuring my consumption accurately?
+What if my meter isn't measuring my consumption accurately?

-Before you contact your energy supplier, it might be worth checking that your bills are not based on estimated meter readings, which may have distorted your bills and left you thinking that your meter is inaccurate.
-Once you’re convinced, contact your supplier who can then arrange for an accuracy test to be undertaken.
+Before you contact your energy supplier, it might be worth checking that your bills are not based on estimated meter readings.
+Estimated readings can distort your bills and leave you thinking that your meter is inaccurate.
+Once you’re convinced there is an issue with your meter, contact your supplier who can then arrange for an accuracy test to be carried out.

 What do I do if I want to move my meter?

-In order to arrange this, you will need to talk with your energy supplier.
-They will be able to arrange this for you and will advise you of the associated costs for doing this.
-In some circumstances, this may be free of charge.
+In order to move your meter, you should talk with your energy supplier.
+They can arrange this for you and can advise you of the associated costs for this.

 Your supply number